AlekVolsk/TCI/README.md

 ### Additional information
 The plugin generates a monthly log via the core Joomla logging system.
 The filename is being created using the following mask: `tci_{year-month}.php.log`.
-To view these logs from the Administrator Panel you can use the following component: View logs](https://github.com/AlekVolsk/View-logs/releases/latest).
+To view these logs from the Administrator Panel you can use the following component: [View logs](https://github.com/AlekVolsk/View-logs/releases/latest).

 URLs that lead to Youtube video inside already imported articles can be transformed via the following content plugin: [YtVideo](https://github.com/AlekVolsk/ytvideo/releases/latest).